 2. Jump off the ferry at Swanage

 If you hop on a boat early enough in the morning, you can ride your way over to Swanage.

 City Cruise run boats across the harbour every few hours.
-You can check out prices and times here.
+Check out prices and times.

 Once in Swanage, you can spend a few hours exploring this delightful little town.

 You can also walk along the nearby beach and check out the colourful huts that align it.

 On this particular tour, you’ll pass by several sights, along with the aforementioned Jurassic Coast.

 Brownsea Island is the biggest island in Poole Harbour, owned by the National Trust.
 We’ll come back to it later on in this post.

 You’ll also pass a row of houses that are the most expensive within the UK.